T-Systems-RUS/vue-telekom-seed/README.md

 # Run unit tests
 yarn test:unit

+# e2e tests
+# First you need to start separate process with application
+yarn serve
-# Run e2e tests with output to console
+# And then run e2e tests pointing to the URL of the app
-yarn test:e2e
+yarn test:e2e --url localhost:8080

 # Perform TSLint code check
 yarn lint